 While not exactly a shopping centre, one of the best shopping destinations to head to in Melbourne with your dog is Chapel Street in South Yarra and Prahran.
 Back in 2019, it became Melbourne’s first dog-friendly shopping precinct.

 While walking along the street, keep an eye out for the Paw-on-the-Door stickers indicating pet-friendly businesses.
-There’s over 500 pet-friendly business in the area, ranging from fashion stores to the outdoor areas of cafes and even banks, with many of them listed here.
+There’s were over 500 pet-friendly business in the area at the time of launch, ranging from fashion stores to the outdoor areas of cafes and even banks.

 What About Chadstone Shopping Centre?